Katiana-lee/Yumm/README.md

 ### Strengths:

 I have a good understanding of the functionality and use of my application and how it could help parents, like myself, even caregivers, family and friends expand a childs pallete as they grow.
-I want to make the best use of my time and tackle what I have set to be completely daily.
+I want to make the best use of my time and tackle what I have set to be completed daily.

 ### Weaknesses: